 My Birthday Dress (Ten Years Old):

 I was sent to the city (San Francisco) just before I turned ten in 1875.
 There was an epidemic of scarlet fever going around, and when Mitch came down with it, off I went to be "safe" at Aunt Rebecca's.
-It was bad enough staying there for a month (the longest month of my life), but to top it off, she threw a huge birthday party for me on my tenth birthday.
-All the "cream" of San Francisco's rich citizens were invited, and Auntie gave me this dress to wear.
-Mighty fancy.
-I wore it on my birthday (hat, shoes, and all) but then packed it away.
-When I got home, it hung in my wardrobe until I outgrew it.
+It was bad enough staying there for a month (the longest month of my life), but to top it off, she sent home this fancy dress and made Mother promise that I would wear it on my birthday.
+Well, that was embarrassing!
+I wore it on my birthday (hat, shoes, and all) but then it hung in my wardrobe until I outgrew it.
 Gee.
 Too bad.
 "Children grow so fast, Rebecca," is all Mother said when Auntie asked about it a year later.

 My Sapphire Blue Party Dress: